 Most kids start to lose their baby teeth around age six.
 Typically the teeth in the front of the mouth are the first to fall out.
 The baby teeth roots become reabsorbed as the adult teeth start to grow, which leaves just a little bit of connective tissue holding them in place.
 Consequently, the baby teeth start to become loose.
 At this stage start reading to him/her the stories of tooth fairy to make it stress-free and a fun experience for your child.

 However, when the actual time comes, different kids may behave differently.
 While many kids are afraid to pull their own teeth, few may pull them out fearlessly.
 Ultimately it’s better for them to do it themselves.
 A child knows better than anyone else how loose the tooth is and whether or not it’s painful to pull it.
 Urge your child to pull the tooth himself before you attempt to do so to keep the pain level to a minimum.

-Here are few tricks to help your child pull out the loose tooth easily.
+Here are a few tricks to help your child pull out the loose tooth easily:

 But if your child is too fearful than normal due to extreme pain or anxiety, take him to dentist instead of trying these tricks.
 The dentists will not only psychologically ease the process for the kid but also use the right technique to pull out the loose tooth that will not affect the child at all.

 Aftercare treatment for pulled out tooth and gums: